 Listen to something calming and distracting (music, audiobook) unrelated to whatever is stressing you out.

-Practice healthy motion regularly (even if only 10 minutes).
+Practice healthy motion regularly (even if only 10 minutes) even just stretching.

 Eat healthy, well-balanced meals.
 Your body can fight stress better when it has what it needs.

 Learn to manage your time more effectively.
 Schedule your priorities, rather than prioritizing just what's on your schedule.

 Set limits appropriately and learn to say no to requests that would create excessive stress in your life.

 Cuddle (with a lover, friend or even a pet)– physical touch is comforting.

 Detach from the source of stress (excuse yourself from a meeting, take a break from a project, remove yourself from an argument) for a five-minute break (Drink a glass of water).

 Use lavender or geranium essential oil (both lower blood pressure.)